Enforcement Overview

 Violations of CCRs or Bylaws

-When a violation occurs, the owner initially receives a courtesy warning.
+When a violation occurs, the owner may receives a courtesy warning with a window to cure.
 If not resolved, the process may escalate to include weekly $50 fines plus related expenses and - ultimately - a property lien.

 Classes of Violations